-Last week, Tom Friedman described how warming-worsened drought has exacerbated political instability even now in Syria.
-His must-read piece “Without Water, Revolution” explains:
+Last year, Friedman described how warming-worsened drought has exacerbated political instability even now in Syria.
+His piece “Without Water, Revolution” explained:

 I came here to write my column and work on a film for the Showtime series, “Years of Living Dangerously,” about the “Jafaf,” or drought, one of the key drivers of the Syrian war.
 In an age of climate change, we’re likely to see many more such conflicts.

 Warming-worsened drought is causing problems all around the Mediterranean:

 NOAA concluded in 2011 that “human-caused climate change [is now] a major factor in more frequent Mediterranean droughts.”
 Reds and oranges highlight lands around the Mediterranean that experienced significantly drier winters during 1971–2010 than the comparison period of 1902–2010.
 [Click to enlarge.]

 But, obviously, the poorer a country is — and the worse it is governed — the more warming-worsened drought is likely to drive instability: